 Here are ways you can help us care for these lands and share them with our community:

 Looking for a way to fit exercise, fresh air, and volunteering into your schedule?
-Join Solano Land Trust's trail crew!
-This crew is much needed to help us care for trails on the 10,000+ acres of land we own and protect in Solano County.
+Join Solano Land Trust's trail and ranch crews!
+These crews are much needed to help us care for trails, fences, gates, and other infrastructure on the 10,000+ acres of land we own and protect in Solano County.
 The team typically works from 9am to noon at Rush Ranch on first Saturdays and at Lynch Canyon on second Saturdays of each month.
-To get involved, contact Ken at email@example.com or 707-580-6277.
+Note: This is physical outdoor work.
+There is usually no shade.
+Be prepared to be outdoors for approximately three hours using hand tools like shovels and hoes; lifting, carrying and lowering supplies; bending over, squatting and kneeling on dirt, grasses and weeds; and sweating.
+To get involved, contact Ken at firstname.lastname@example.org or 707-580-6277.

 Get involved in science on our lands!
-We'll teach you all you need to know.
-We typically work from 8:30am to 12:30pm on the third Friday of each month.
+No experience necessary—we'll teach you all you need to know.
+We typically work from 8:30am to 12:30pm on the second Friday of each month.
 Our location varies.
 Our projects focus on helping native plants and wildlife establish themselves and thrive.
-To join, contact Sue at firstname.lastname@example.org or 707-432-0150 x207.
+Note: This is an outdoor experience involving physical exertion.
+There is usually no shade.
+Be prepared to be moving outdoors for approximately four hours.
+Depending on the citizen science goals for the day, you may be hiking, doing physical work, and/or recording observations about plants and animals.
+You may be using hand tools like clippers; lifting, carrying and lowering supplies; bending over, squatting and kneeling on dirt, grasses and weeds; and sweating.
+To learn and help with our citizen science projects, contact Sue at email@example.com or 707-432-0150 ext.
+207.

 Rush Ranch Educational Council: contact Mary Takeuchi at firstname.lastname@example.org or 707-422-4491.